InformaticsMatters/squonk2-python-client/README.rst

 6.x     4.x     4.x     6.x     ✖️
 ======  ======  ======  ======  =========

-As an example, the above table illustrates that full compatibility with DM `5.x` will require client version `7`.
-Client version `6`, although it remains published, is no longer supported.
+As an example, the above table illustrates that full compatibility with DM ``5.x`` will require client version ``7``.
+Client version ``6``, although it remains published, is no longer supported.

-The Python client is only supported for installation versions we manage.
+The Python client is only supported for component installation versions we manage.

 Simplified Authentication
 =========================